 Cortisol and Fat Loss

-Some have called it the “master” of all hormones.
-Others curse it for wreaking havoc on our body’s fragile endocrine balance.
-In spite of mixed opinions, this is certain: cortisol and fat loss are intricately connected.
-As a powerful hormone it is necessary for life, but if its level is not optimal in your body, your health could suffer.
+Cortisol has been called the “master” of all hormones because cortisol and fat loss are intricately connected.
+As a powerful hormone, it is necessary for life, but if its level is not optimal in your body, your health could suffer.

 What is Cortisol?